720kb/ndm/doc/CONTRIBUTE.md

 ### Which programming languages

-Languages you need to know in order to contribute are simply: javascript and Sass (CSS)
+Languages you'll need to have experience with in order to contribute on *ndm* are simply: javascript (ES6) and CSS.

+Tools we use:

+- Angular
+- Electron
+- node
+- gulp
+- Sass
+- Babel
+- npm

 ### Guidelines